A Distributionally Robust Optimization Approach to Quick Response Models under Demand Uncertainty: Introduction

 However, a common thread in these studies is a primary focus on the profit implications of the quick response system, quantifying how it can improve the firm's financial performance.
 A recent work of~\cite{quick_res} has fundamentally shifted this perspective.
-In contrast to the prior literature, they explicitly modeled and analyzed the deadstock, including unused fabric and unsold finished goods, generated by such production systems.
-By providing a theoretical model with waste consideration, their paper was the first to rigorously identify the broader environmental impact of the quick response system, and hence serves as the direct foundation for our study.
-Counter to the intuition that flexibility reduces waste, they revealed that a profit-maximizing firm implementing quick response may procure more raw material, potentially leading to an increase in total system waste.
-However, similar to earlier profit-focused research, their analysis relies on the assumption that the probability distribution of demand is known.
-Our paper departs from this assumption by addressing the challenge of making environmentally and operationally robust quick response decisions when the demand distribution is ambiguous.
+In contrast to the prior literature, they explicitly modeled and analyzed the deadstock, including unused raw material and unsold finished goods, generated by such production systems.
+The results have identified a critical operational paradox: contrary to the intuition that flexibility reduces waste, a profit-maximizing firm implementing recourse strategies may be incentivized to over-procure upstream raw material, potentially increasing total system waste.
+Nevertheless, similar to earlier profit-focused research, their analyses typically rely on the assumption that the probability distribution of demand is perfectly known.
+Our paper departs from this assumption by addressing the methodology challenge of making environmentally and operationally robust quick response decisions when the demand distribution is ambiguous.